machadodj/machadodj.github.io/resources/index.md

 {% include list.html component="card" data="tools" filters="group: template" style="small" %}

+## Phyloinformatics Lab

+This section is dedicate to internal paperwork of the Phyloinformatics Lab.

+{% include list.html component="card" data="tools" filters="group: lab" style="small" %}

 ## UNC Charlotte

 There are a number of resources that are made available by UNC Charlotte to the 49ners community.